MeghOffical/Task_Scheduler/Functional_requirements.md

 # Functional Requirements (FR)

-## FR-01 - Create Task
+## FR-01 - User Login

 **Description:**\
-A new task can be created by the user and include a title, optional description, priority, deadline (date and time), and optional tags.
+A registered user can log in using their email and password.
+The system validates credentials and prevents unauthorized access.

 **Acceptance:**\
-The task immediately shows up on the dashboard and persists to the local database.
+If credentials are correct, the user is redirected to the dashboard.
+If incorrect, an error message is shown.
+Login sessions persist until logout.

 **Identified by:**\
-Task observation, interviews, questionnaires, and stakeholder analysis.
+Stakeholder analysis, interviews, and task observation.

 ------------------------------------------------------------------------